mode51/Tungsten/NuGet/Tungsten.IO.Pipes/Readme.txt

 ﻿Named pipe wrappers to easily add asynchronous named pipes to your application.
 Server and client are provided.

+? v?
+Added W.IO.Pipes.PipeTransceiver.WaitForSendComplete() so you can now wait for all messages to be sent Removed static Write methods in W.IO.Pipes.FormattedPipeClient because they're wasteful and bad practice

 5.11.2017 v1.2.7
 Added PipeClientLogger